terrorizer1980/lxd-pkg-ubuntu/doc/rest-api.md

         "source": {"type": "migration",                                                 # Can be: "image", "migration", "copy" or "none"
                    "mode": "push",                                                      # "pull" and "push" are supported "base-image": "<fingerprint>",                                       # Optional, the base image the container was created from
-                   "live": true                                                         # Whether migration is performed live "container_only": "true",                                            # Whether to migrate only the container without snapshots.
+                   "live": true,                                                        # Whether migration is performed live "container_only": true}                                              # Whether to migrate only the container without snapshots.
 Can be "true" or "false".
     }

 ## /1.0/containers/\<name\>